DigitalState/Platform/sdk/documentation/lab/index.md

 After importing the files, a new collection titled "DigitalState" will appear on the left and a new environment titled "DigitalState Lab" will appear in the dropdown top right.

-As a first test, we will login as a Staff user and consult the list of users in the system.
+As a first test, we will **login** as a Staff user and **query** the list of users in the system.

 > The application comes with data fixtures that are loaded on first deploy as demo data.
 These data fixtures includes a few Business Units, Staff and Individual users, among other things.

 Under the "DigitalState" collection, navigate to `Authentication -> Login -> /tokens/staff`.
 Also, select the "DigitalState Lab" environment.
 Click the "Send" button.
-This action simulates a login action by sending pre-configured user credentials to the authentication microservice and return a jwt token on success:
+This action simulates a login by sending pre-configured user credentials to the authentication microservice and return a jwt token on success:

 ```
 {